 The one-tailed kayka are from Slilily.
 They are the smallest of all kayka, and only have one tail.
-Their magic is weaker than other species of kayka, and much more unstable.
+Their magic is weaker than other kayka, and much more unstable.

 Their unstable magic makes it difficult to live with other cultures, but it is extremely helpful to them fine in their native environment, as their dangerous magic protects them from the amount of large, carnivorous wild animals that share their homeland.

 Deformities and Disabilities